 On my recent trip to Sicily, I was determined to visit Santa Ninfa and Partanna where my grandparents were born.
-At the last minute, the agriturismo we had booked in Santa Ninfa cancelled our reservations (they were having serious mechanical problems) so we decided to stay in Sciacca, a small fishing village that was a reasonable driving distance south on the Mediterranean coast of Sicily.
+At the last minute, the agriturismo we had booked in Santa Ninfa cancelled our reservations (they were having serious mechanical problems) so we decided to stay in Sciacca, a small fishing village that was a reasonable driving distance south on the Mediterranean coast.

 On the first day, we wandered down to the “scenic” waterfront and came across Bar Roma.